luetkemj/jsrlt/tutorial/part2.md

 export default ecs;
 ```

 Alright!
 Now we need to add this component to the player entity in processUserInput.
-To do that we need to export the player entity from './src/state/ecs`
+To do that we first need to export the player entity from './src/state/ecs`

 ```diff
 ecs.registerComponent(Position);